 Although treadmill has many vital benefits, at the same time it has some side effects of treadmill walking and challenges we need to be aware of when running on a treadmill.
 The cushioned surface of the treadmill can still press too much of an incongruous impact on the back or stress the hip, knee, and ankle joints.
 The more sophisticated treadmills can take up a large space and usually, you do not fold them.
 Treadmills, in general, need professional maintenance experience too.
 In addition, treadmills may not involve as many muscles as running on a flat surface.

 Side Effects of Treadmill Walking

 So what are those side effects of treadmill walking that can cause even harm in spite of getting fitness?
-If we remain aware of those we will be able to enjoy the highest Benefits of the Treadmill Walking.
+If we remain aware of those we will be able to enjoy the highest benefits of treadmill walking.
 Here we will discuss the intense 5 side effects that demand your attention in real.
-So let’s dig deeper into those side effects walking on a treadmill.
+So let’s dig deeper into those side effects of walking on a treadmill.